Anti-nuclear movement in Australia: 2000s

 On 17 December 2001, 46 Greenpeace activists occupied the Lucas Heights facility to protest the construction of a second research reactor.
 Protestors gained access to the grounds, the HIFAR reactor, the high-level radioactive waste store and the radio tower.
 Their protest highlighted the security and environmental risks of the production of nuclear materials and the shipment of radioactive waste from the facility.

 As uranium prices began rising from about 2003, proponents of nuclear power advocated it as a solution to global warming and the Australian government began taking an interest.
 However, in June 2005, the Senate passed a motion opposing nuclear power for Australia.
 Then, in November 2006, the House of Representatives Standing Committee on Industry and Resources released a pro-nuclear report into Australia's uranium.
 In late 2006 and early 2007, then Prime Minister John Howard made widely reported statements in favour of nuclear power, on environmental grounds.

 Faced with these proposals to examine nuclear power as a possible response to climate change, anti-nuclear campaigners and scientists in Australia emphasised claims that nuclear power could not significantly substitute for other power sources, and that uranium mining itself could become a significant source of greenhouse gas emissions.
 Anti-nuclear campaigns were given added impetus by public concern about the sites for possible reactors: fears exploited by anti-nuclear power political parties in the lead-up to a national election in 2007.

 The Rudd Labor government elected in 2007 opposed nuclear power for Australia.
 The anti-nuclear movement continues to be active in Australia, opposing expansion of existing uranium mines, lobbying against the development of nuclear power in Australia, and criticising proposals for nuclear waste disposal sites, the main candidate being Muckaty station in the Northern Territory.
+Following campaigning and litigation, that project was cancelled as well as other planned waste dumps near Woomera and at Wallerberdina and Kimba in South Australia.

-By April 2009, construction had begun on South Australia's third uranium mine— the Honeymoon Uranium Mine.
+By April 2009, construction had begun on South Australia's third uranium mine—the Honeymoon Uranium Mine.
 In October 2009, the Australian government was continuing to plan for a nuclear waste dump in the Northern Territory.
 However, there was opposition from indigenous people, the NT government, and wider NT community.
 In November 2009, about 100 anti-nuclear protesters assembled outside the Alice Springs parliamentary sittings, urging the Northern Territory Government not to approve a nearby uranium mine site.